 File type filter showing SampleTank 2 option

 What works: Full instrument extraction including embedded WAV files, zone/key/velocity mapping, and fine-tuning data.
-Fine-tune values are propagated to all output formats.
+Fine-tune values are used in all output formats.

 What to watch for: Accuracy is limited.
-The extraction works but pitch and velocity mapping may not be perfect for every library.
-This is a good way to get ST2 libraries into Akai or Deluge formats — try it and let me know how it goes with your specific libraries.
+The extraction works but pitch and velocity mapping is not perfect for all instruments.
+No attempt is made to map amp/filter envelopes or effects.
+This is a good way to get ST2 libraries into Akai or Deluge formats.
+These old instruments are efficient and light on memory usage; there are some nice pianos and synths.
+Try it and let me know how it goes with your specific libraries.

 Deluge XML Export